Inside the Michael Sussmann Trial—Kash Patel Talks ‘October Surprise’; Fusion GPS Employee Testimony; Rodney Joffe

 It's a nice setup by John Durham.

-Well, and it what about just the fact that Hellman thinks that the person writing this was crazy?
+Well, what about just the fact that Hellman thinks that the person writing this was crazy?

-So, you know, he when you try cases, you can never you can never predict exactly how they're gonna go.
+So, you know, when you try cases, you can never predict exactly how they're going to go.

-You can prepare for cross-examination to question the witnesses' credibility and veracity, but you never know what they're fully going to say.
+You can prepare for cross-examination to question the witness's credibility and veracity, but you never know what they're fully going to say.

-Because once you're in federal court in front of a jury and sworn in, under oath, and there's a judge presiding over your case, you get what these from a prosecution standpoint I call sometimes you get a gem that you aren't expecting.
+Because once you're in federal court, in front of a jury, and sworn in, under oath, and there's a judge presiding over your case, you get what these, from a prosecution standpoint, I call sometimes you get a gem that you weren't expecting.

 You can say, I have the Federal Bureau of Investigation testified under oath that the only person that could come up and perpetuate this fraud is someone who had a mental disability.